Anti-war protests in Russia (2022–present)

-Following the Russian invasion of Ukraine on 24 February 2022, anti-war demonstrations and protests broke out across Russia.
+Following the Russo-Ukrainian war on 24 February 2022, anti-war demonstrations and protests broke out across Russia.
 As well as the demonstrations, a number of petitions and open letters have been penned in opposition to the war, and a number of public figures, both cultural and political, have released statements against the war.

 The protests have been met with widespread repression by the Russian authorities.
-According to OVD-Info, at least 14,906 people were detained from 24 February to 13 March.
-Human rights organisations and reporters have raised concerns of police brutality during arrests and OVD-Info reported several cases of protestors being tortured under detention.
-The government has also moved to crack down on other forms of opposition to the war, including introducing widespread censorship measures.
+According to OVD-Info, at least 14,906 people were detained from 24 February to 13 March 2022.
+Human rights organisations and reporters have raised concerns of police brutality during arrests and OVD-Info reported several cases of protesters being tortured under detention.
+The government has also moved to crackdown on other forms of opposition to the war, including introducing widespread censorship measures.
 Other individuals who signed anti-war petitions have faced reprisals.
-After Putin announced a partial mobilization of Russia's military reserves on 21 September, over 2,000 people were detained in mass street protests in the following days.
+After Russian president Vladimir Putin announced a partial mobilization of Russia's military reserves on 21 September, over 2,000 people were detained in mass street protests in the following days.